andychase/codebook/topics/info/privacy.md

 Reorganization or Spin-Offs
 ---------------------------

-Tech Store Club may transfer some or all of your personal and/or non personal browsing information to a third party as a result of a reorganization, spin-off, or similar transaction.
+Snap Notes Collective may transfer some or all of your personal and/or non personal browsing information to a third party as a result of a reorganization, spin-off, or similar transaction.
 Upon such transfer, the acquirer’s privacy policy will apply.
 In such event, Creative